Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 the development team, there is no need for you to add those new variables in the corresponding file, the default is automatically set for you.

+7.6
+===

+This release comes with a tool to assist admin of very old Tuleap to migrate from docman v1 to docman v2 (plugin).
+This might be relevant to you if you installed Tuleap before 2009.
+Check :ref:`Administration guide <admin_howto_docmanv1_to_docmanv2>`

 7.5
 ===